rootVIII/panda3d_room/README.md

 #### Installing source:
 - Navigate to the <code>panda3d_room/</code> directory and then create and activate a virtualenv.
-Install the requirements.
+Install the requirements:

 <pre><code>pip install -r requirements.txt</code></pre>